LOGO

 On the other hand, I do have 'forcasted brands for sale'.

-"Leonard at AutoTek said you only charged him 50 bucks for
+13. "Leonard at AutoTek said you only charged him 50 bucks for a logo?

 Good